 Students Under Age 18

-Edmonds Community College aims to provide safe, high quality, competitively priced accommodation for its students.
+Edmonds College aims to provide safe, high quality, competitively priced accommodation for its students.
 The Housing Office provides a supportive environment in which students are helped and encouraged to develop their skills in leadership, community building, and academic studies.
-Students under 18 are encouraged to choose either Homestay or Residence Hall programs at Edmonds Community College.
+Students under 18 are encouraged to choose either Homestay or Residence Hall programs at Edmonds College.
 A parent/guardian must complete the Consent to Medical Care and Treatment of Minor Children Form.

 Homestay accommodation is available for students wishing to live in a home environment.
 Prior to placing students in Homestay, all Homestay Families must have their home inspected by the College's Housing Office Staff, anyone who is a US resident living in the home (over age 18) is checked for Criminal Records, and family members must take part in Homestay Orientations.
 The Housing Staff keeps in regular contact with the homestay families.